 - NOTE One small brush against a lily flower flowers, one cleansing lick to remove the pollen, one leaf nibble and you are faced with a serious and often fatal feline emergency.

 Lilies Kill Cats and Here’s How

 Lily flowers are a popular garden plant.
 Here is a selection of lily pictures from GardenPhotos.com to give you an idea of the different types you might come across.

 You might get a bouquet for a birthday, an anniversary or a celebration of some kind.
 Of course, you are thrilled, but it always has lilies in it.
 Lilies are an easy way to add a blast of fragrance and dazzling colour by every skilled florist, but they also kill most cats who encounter them.
 How?
 By destroying their kidneys.

 Lily toxicity symptoms include depression, diarrhea, drooling, and dehydration – four deadly D’s and, if action is not taken, a cat can be dead in as little as four days.
 Does this sound frightening?

-It’s meant to as treatment is expensive and not always successful but, sometimes, early action and specialist treatment can save a cat’s life.
+Treatment is expensive and not always successful but, sometimes, early action and specialist treatment can save a cat’s life.
 Even our local New Zealand newspaper has covered the issue of lethal lilies and I guess you have got the message now – right?

 - Get your cat to a vet FAST.